anandpatel504/Hackathon-Aandolan/python-scraping.md

-You have to scrap flipkart and Paytm. in flipkart scrap Oppo phone details and in Paytm scrap pickles
+You have to scrap 10 pages of product TV (LG and Sony Brand only) and from flipkart.

 ```
-Use:- Salenium
+Use:- Selenium, BueatifulSoup and MultiThreading or concurrency to scrap data faster.
 ```

 ## Team 1
-## Bijendra
-- Peter
-- Amarpal
-- Rahul Shakya

-## Team 2
-## Umesh
-- Vishal Pandey
+- Rajeshwar
-- Deepak Patel
+- Baljeet